fivoskal/fivoskal.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I take an interest in (multi-)agent reinforcement learning theory, algorithmic game theory, optimization, and machine learning theory.
-I like both theory and fascinating applications.
+I am broadly interested in optimization theory for machine learning, (multi-agent) reinforcement-learning, machine learning theory, and algorithmic game theory.
+I enjoy working on both theory and its real-world applications.

-I am a CS PhD student at UC San Diego advised by prof. [Mikhail Belkin](http://misha.belkin-wang.org/).
-Previously, I got my MS in Computer Science at UC Irvine advised by prof. [Ioannis Panageas](https://panageas.github.io/) where I worked extensively on algorithmic game theory and multi-agent reinforcement learning.
+I am a CS PhD student at UC San Diego advised by Prof. [Mikhail Belkin](http://misha.belkin-wang.org/) focusing on optimization for machine learning.
+Previously, I earned my MS in Computer Science at UC Irvine advised by Prof. [Ioannis Panageas](https://panageas.github.io/) where I worked extensively on algorithmic game theory, multi-agent reinforcement learning, and optimization.
 Even before that, I did my undergrad in Electrical and Computer Engineering at the [National Technical University of Athens](https://www.ece.ntua.gr/en).

-I grew up on a remote island of the North Aegean Sea, [Lemnos](https://en.wikipedia.org/wiki/Lemnos).
+I grew up on [Lemnos](https://en.wikipedia.org/wiki/Lemnos), a remote island of the North Aegean Sea.

  <!-- <img src="assets/img/rps.png" alt="Rock Paper Scissor">  -->
 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->